7 Very Important Lucid Dreaming Tips for Beginners

 Tip #7 – The Final Advice for a Beginner

 Okay, we have reached the end of this post and as promised I am now going to share the most important realization I had about lucid dreaming as a beginner.

 There is a very strong reason behind why I struggled to have my first lucid dream for more than 4 months whereas my friend succeeded in just one day.

-Our subconscious mind is like a kid and it does not like to be forced to perform something, it resists your intention when you put a lot of effort.
+Our subconscious mind is like a kid and it does not like to be forced to perform something, it resists our intention when we put a lot of effort.

 This means that your own desperation becomes the reason for your failure here.

-If you are someone who has tried enough and have not been successful in inducing a lucid dream then I would strongly suggest you to drop your efforts for a while.
+If you are someone who has tried enough and has not been successful in inducing a lucid dream then I would strongly suggest you drop your efforts for a while.